DARufon04/WD-SW3-RUFON/readme.md

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- MultiPage Website
+- Transitions

 ### Technology
 <!-- TODO: List of Technology Used -->